satwikgarg2022461/Deception_Detection/README.md

 This project explores computational models for detecting deception in human-human text conversations from the game of Diplomacy.
 We implement various models ranging from simple baselines to advanced deep learning approaches, comparing their performance on detecting both actual lies (sender's intention) and suspected lies (receiver's perception).

+Context LSTM and Context LSTM+BERT is still in development.

+Main Observation from EDA Class are highly imbalance.

+The exploratory data analysis (EDA) of the Diplomacy dataset, inspired by "It Takes Two to Lie: One to Lie, and One to Listen," reveals 13,132 messages, with 591 actual lies (sender intent) and 566 suspected lies (receiver perception), averaging 20.79 words per message.
+This highlights a low deception rate and suggests potential challenges in detecting subtle lies within relatively short conversational exchanges.

 ## Installation

 ### Requirements